nrootconauto/MrChrootBSD/README.md

 ```
 ## Things to do after chroot'ing
 ### Copy `/etc/resolv.conf` into `/etc`.
   You'll want to do this for networking
+### Do export LD_LIBRARY_PATH="/lib:/usr/local/lib"
+  Use some defacto libraries you can install via pkg
 ## How it works internally
 It uses `ptrace` to intercept the calls and reroute the file names to the *host* filesystem.
 Certian caeveats such as FreeBSD using the host filesystem for `execvpe` or telling the full path of the executable via `elf_aux_info`  are patched in a `LD_PRELOAD` library called `libpl_hack.so` in `preload_hack.c`.